gentry-php/gentry/docs/writing/basics.md

 in order, and `"n"` is the argument number to test on.

 > For non-zero values of `"{n}"`, only property-testing makes sense (unless a
-> method happens to accept that exact same parameters...).
+> method happens to accept the exact same parameters...).
 This is by design: a
 > scenario should only test a single feature.
+Generally you'll mostly use
+> `"{0}"`

 The `yield`ed value(s) of the test method are simply what calling the designated method or whatever check on a property would be expected. _Is it that simple?_